luigifreda/3dpatrolling/README.md

 ----
 ## Credits

-Some of the packages in the folders `patrolling_ws/src/robot` and `patrolling_ws/src/msgs`have been developed by the [TRADR team](https://www.luigifreda.com/wp-content/uploads/2018/04/IMG-20180321-WA0009-1024x768.jpg).
+* Some of the packages in the folders `patrolling_ws/src/robot` and `patrolling_ws/src/msgs`have been developed by the [TRADR team](https://www.luigifreda.com/wp-content/uploads/2018/04/IMG-20180321-WA0009-1024x768.jpg).
 Thanks to all the guys that shared with us cold tents, hot coffee and wonderful life moments during TRADR demos, integrations, exercises and reviews!

+* We implemented our patrolling agent in the ROS package `patrolling3d_sim`.
+We used the package [patrolling_sim](http://wiki.ros.org/patrolling_sim) as a starting point.
+We would like to thank the Authors for their great work.